analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 #### Platform Adaption Layer

 The Platform Adaption Layer is the abstraction between the software stack and the hardware.
-It includes APIs for timers, UART, RTC, and various system level functions such as sleep and memory management.
+It includes APIs for timers, UART, RTC, and various system-level functions such as sleep and memory management.

 ### Attribute Protocol

 The ATT subsystem implements the attribute protocol and generic attribute profile (GATT).
-It contains two independent subsystems: The attribute protocol client (ATTC) and attribute protocol server (ATTS).
+It contains two independent subsystems: The attribute protocol client (ATTC) and the attribute protocol server (ATTS).

 ATTC implements all attribute protocol client features and is designed to meet the client requirements of the generic attribute profile.
 ATTC can support multiple simultaneous connections to different servers.